Lukas-Gajarsky/russian-semantic-centrality/README.md

 ## Methodology

 Semantic centrality was calculated using pre-trained fastText embeddings.
 Cosine similarity was computed between all pairs of lexemes, and the semantic centrality of each lexeme was defined as the average cosine similarity between the target lexeme and all other lexemes in the analyzed dataset.

-## Citation

-If you use these datasets, please cite the accompanying publication.